Slevinski/signwriting_2010_fonts/README.md

 The SignWriting 2010 Fonts are built with the [SignWriting 2010 Tools][30].

 The SignWriting 2010 Fonts are used in the [SignWriting 2010 JavaScript Library][60].

+The SignWriting 2010 Fonts are highlighted in [SignMaker 2015][66].

 TrueType Fonts
 -----------------